KUSUMA957/Student/README.md

 # Student-Enrollment-Form
 ## Description
-This is a web based html form for student enrollment using JsonPowerDB as the database.
+This is a web-based HTML form for student enrollment using JsonPowerDB as the database.
 JsonPowerDB is used to perform CURD operation